Tuberculosis; a deadly lung disease is very common these days. Today we will be telling you common things about T.B and related information to it.

 Prevention for T.B:-

-As we discussed earlier, tuberculosis is a air-borne form of disease that occurs that means avoiding safety measures and being in the company of T.B infected individual.
+As we discussed earlier, tuberculosis is an airborne form of the disease that occurs that means avoiding safety measures and being in the company of T.B infected individual.

 T.B is more likely to attack those whose immune system is not strong.